 The Difference between Local Moving and Long Distance Moving

 Are you moving within 50 miles, 100 miles, or 450 miles of your home?
-A general rule of thumb for Boulder moving companies is that if a move is over 400 miles, it is considered long distance.
-A long distance move can also be called long haul moving or interstate moving if you are moving out of one state and into another.
+A general rule of thumb for most moving companies is that if a move is over 400 miles, it is considered long-distance.
+A long-distance move can also be called long-haul moving or interstate moving if you are moving out of one state and into another.

 If you are moving long-distance, one way that you can alleviate a portion of the moving cost is by downsizing the items that you have to move.
 This will help with linehaul charges.
 A linehaul charge is a term that you may see on your moving estimate (and if you don’t you should make sure that you ask about it), and it is a basic charge for long-distance moves.

 Linehaul charges are calculated by the mileage and weight of your shipment.
 A rough example is a cost per mile that is set by the moving company (typically a standard for the area), added to the weight per pound of your belongings.
 Typically, a moving service will weigh the moving truck while it is completely empty and then weigh it again once it’s packed with all of your belongings.
 Since the average price per pound is around $0.50, downsizing your belongings is the best way to save on long-distance moving costs.